josephistired/DiscordBot-v14/README.md

    * Utilities commands 💻
    * And much more coming [soon](https://github.com/users/josephistired/projects/4) 🎊

-# Setup
+# Wiki
-Vist the [wiki](https://github.com/josephistired/DiscordBot-v14/wiki) page to learn how to run this bot!
+Vist the [wiki](https://www.josephcarmosino.website/discordbotv14#wiki) page to learn how to run this bot!

+# Contribution
+_Any new code you create must be submitted to TEST BRANCH! - No merges will be performed on MAIN branch!_

+**Please submit all contributions to the test [branch](https://github.com/josephistired/DiscordBot-v14/tree/test)!**